 Note: In the reference list, only the source where you found the material is listed.
+Secondary sources should be used sparingly.

 Translated, Reprinted, or Republished Works

 (Freud, 1933/1974)

 Note that the first date is that of the original publication and the second is the date it was republished, reprinted, or published in the translated form.
 This information is especially useful if the study is following a historical sequence.